 Here’s a delicious pizza featuring broccolini, with some toasty almonds for a savory crunch.
 You can leave them off if that seems too weird, but—I’m into it.
 I also included some feta just to keep things interesting.
-I kept the sauce super simple by just using hand-crushed canned tomatoes, but I love pizza sauce so I regretted not using marinara sauce.
+I kept the sauce super simple by just using hand-crushed canned tomatoes, but next time I’ll use my Easy Pizza Sauce.
 Up to you!

 Broccolini Almond Pizza